google-research-datasets/web-images/README.md

 # Web Images

-Collection of still PNG and animated GIF images gathered on the Internet in 2023.
+Collection of still PNG and animated GIF images gathered on the Internet and from other sources.

 ## Tags

-Each image belongs to at least one of these categories as described in the [images.csv](2023/images.csv) table:
+Each image belongs to at least one of these categories as described in the [images.csv](images.csv) table:

 - Translucent
 - Animated